 “Regret for the things we did can be tempered by time; it is regret for the things we did not do that is inconsolable.” – Sydney Smith

-What makes these experiences valuable is what can be learned from each, because that is the stuff that builds character and makes us better people.
-But most of us aren’t as good at letting go of the past as we’d like.
+Unfortunately most of us aren’t as good at letting go of the past as we’d like.
 And holding onto the past can cause a lifetime of pain.
 So what can you do about it?
-Live a life with no regrets.
-Sure, it’s easier said than done, but the alternative is almost unbearable.
+Change your mindset.
+Practice gratitude.
+Appreciate that you can’t change the past and learn from it.

 Researchers in Germany analyzed the effect regret had on emotional health, and the findings were powerful.